didalik/stellar-help-exchange/README.md

 - custom: work with the existing user.

 TODO If you already have a HEX account on MAINNET, run the self-test to earn some HEXA!

+## Stellar HEX CODE REVIEW WANTED

+Paying HEXA 5000.

+This is a request.